troughton/SubstrateGeometry/README.md

-# MeshletCulling
+# SubstrateGeometry

-A description of this package.
+A wrapper around MeshOptimizer, CGLTF, and Assimp.